A working class playlist for your Rolls-Royce, inspired by Victoria Beckham

 Anyways, we love that for them.
 We could totally imagine the scene.
 We could hear the music.
 Thereby, we quickly put our working class heads together and created the kind of playlist the Beckhams could get to work with on their daily commute.

-As they say girls just wanna have fun, enjoy this very work-y playlist as you sit back and relax in your dad’s 80s Rolls-Royce.
+As they say, girls just wanna have fun, so enjoy this very working class playlist as you sit back and relax in your dad’s 80s Rolls-Royce, a la Victoria Beckham, and remember the blood, sweat, and tears that made it happen.